 “Parting is such sweet sorrow.”
 Confused after reading this?
 Smart thinking!
-How can a sorrow be called sweet, you may ask? , Let me make it clear what this is, and why is it portrayed like this?
+How can sorrow be called sweet, you may ask? , Let me make it clear what this is, and why is it portrayed like this.

 The line is taken from Romeo and Juliet.
 The line uses a literary device known as “oxymoron”.
 You should know what an oxymoron is.
 Below is its definition,